Script Coverage

 • “Web Coverage” (for lack of a better term) is a short, quick evaluation that usually does not go into the type of detail that a writer needs to really analyze and improve their script.

 • Many websites pay their readers as little as $10 to read and evaluate a screenplay.
 Many contests pay nothing, “hiring” readers/judges as interns.
 If a person is being paid that little, or nothing, to read and evaluate your script, how much time do you think they will dedicate to the task?
 How deeply will they analyze your narrative, skills on the page and commercial instincts?
-Will they spend 8-10 hours on it?
+Will they spend 8-10 hours on it like I do in my Full Consultation?
+Will they get to know you, your goals for this piece of material and your career like I do for my coaching clients?

 • Let’s say a website is only charging you $49 for coverage, I’d estimate that at most they’re giving the reader 50%, otherwise it would not make financial sense for them to even stay in business.
-So in that scenario, your reader is making $25.
-Any better?
+So in that scenario, your reader is only making $25.
+How much time will they really spend on your script?

 • Many websites will assign an anonymous reader to your script coverage.
 You may never know who’s reading and evaluating your work.
-Not all sites, but many do, so I highly recommend never paying for notes from an anonymous reader, no matter the level of the service.
+I highly recommend never paying for notes from an anonymous reader, no matter the level of the service.

-That’s my experience, coming from years as a true industry professional, seeing many of these coverages and having heard many horror stories from clients and friends about the terrible notes they received from a cheap service (or an expensive con artist).
+That’s my experience, coming from years as an industry professional, seeing many of these coverages and having heard many horror stories from clients and friends about the terrible notes they received from a cheap service (or an expensive con artist).
+There are also now multiple sites offering coverage by AI!
+Unbelievable.

-I believe that if you are looking for insight and guidance with your screenwriting, you should invest in an experienced professional like myself who has industry experience.
+I believe that if you are looking for insight and guidance with your screenwriting, you should invest in an experienced professional like myself who has years of experience working with writers like yourself and for top producers in the industry.
 You will pay more than you would pay for a coverage report, but I guarantee you that my insights will take you 100 times farther in your craft.
+My clients have amazing credits with all of the major studios, streamers and networks like Netflix, Amazon, Warner Brothers, Disney, Max and more.

 My consultation packages have multiple features, and one of the best is my own evaluation notes sheet that I call the “15 Crucial Questions Sheet.”
 This is MY version of coverage, if you will, and I’d like to show you the difference between mine and standard web coverage.